Paid Individual Member Price: $16

 - Identify positions of your child to encourage independence with motor development

 Who Should Attend?

-Expecting parents or parents and caregivers of a child birth to 3 years old
+Expecting parents or parents and caregivers to a child birth to 3 years old

 Amanda Shimkus, MA, OTR/L, SIPT, is a pediatric occupational therapist and owner of Peek-A-Boo Pediatric Therapy LLC located in Denver, Colorado.
 She earned both her bachelor's degree in psychology and Master's degree in Occupational Therapy from St. Ambrose University in Davenport, Iowa.
 Amanda has worked in an out-patient setting with traditional 1:1 therapy, early intervention, group therapy, aquatic therapy and assistive technology.
 She has advanced trainings in sensory integration including 120 hours to obtain the Sensory Integration and Praxis Test Certification (SIPT).
 Mrs. Shimkus has training in Neurodevelopmental Treatment (NDT), Constraint-Induced Movement Therapy (CIMT), Neuromuscular Re-Education Stimulation (NMES) and Assistive Technology including low tech to high tech devices with ability to assess a child's ability to access functional expressive and written communication through technology.
 She owns and manages Peek-A-Boo Pediatric Therapy where she mentors younger therapists and collaborates with seasoned therapists on her staff.
 She is a member of AOTA, Registered through NBCOT and Licensed occupational therapist in Colorado.